-Aniwa is a tiny island in the southernmost Tafeaprovince, Vanuatu.
-As a coral island (raised coral atoll), Aniwa rises almost 42 m (138 ft) above sea level.
-Itcharo (Tiaro) lagoon lies in the northwest.
-It is open to the sea.
-Tanna is the nearest large island, situated 24 km (15 ml) to the southwest.
+Aniwa Island is part of Vanuatu's southernmost province Tafea.
+Being a raised coral atoll, Aniwa rises nearly 42 m (138 ft) above sea level.
+Itcharo Lagoon (Tiaro) is in the northwest and open to the sea.
+The nearest large island is Tanna Island, approx 24 km (15 mi) to the southwest.

 Aniwa Island cruise terminal